dividuum/info-beamer/doc/manual.md

 where the topleft pixel of the virtualscreen is at `0`, `0` and the bottomright pixel is at `WIDTH`, `HEIGHT`.
 This is the default mode.

+Calling this function will discard all matrices pushed by gl.pushMatrix().

 ### gl.perspective(fov, eyex, eyey, eyez, centerx, centery, centerz)

 This will create a perspective projection.
 The field of view is given by